 If you do decide to answer this question, pay attention to how important it is to the interviewer.
 Ardent adherence to a certain idea may indicate an unhealthy atmosphere in the company.

 You can note you have your religion, but also respect that of others.
-To eliminate the abusive effect of this question, you can say: “I’m certain I’ll be able to work the schedule you need for this position, so no worries.”
+To eliminate the abusive effect of this question, you can say: “I’m certain I’ll be able to work the schedule you need for this position, so no worries.”7.
+Do you have any physical impairments or disabilities?

 Some companies require future employees to submit medical certificates about their health status.
 It can be a measure of concern for potential employees.